openobserve/o2-k8s-operator/README.md

-# OpenObserve Kubernetes Operator (v1.0.3)
+# OpenObserve Kubernetes Operator (v1.0.4)

-A Kubernetes operator that enables declarative management of resources of OpenObserve Enterprise (alerts, pipelines) as native Kubernetes Custom Resources.
+A Kubernetes operator that enables declarative management of resources of OpenObserve Enterprise (alerts, pipelines, functions) as native Kubernetes Custom Resources.

 ## Overview